Qingcsai/Qingcsai.github.io/_pages/cv.md

 * **CUHK, HKUST, PolyU**, 2018.10

-# Research Experiences

-* A Intelligent Classroom Attendance System Based on Dynamic Face Recognition, 2018.05–2019.05
-  * Research Project of National Training Program of Innovation and Entrepreneurship for Undergraduates (Leader & Completed).
-* Four-rotor Aerial Mapping Intelligent Aircraft Based on Stm32f4, 2017.11–2018.12
-  * Research Project of Hundred Step Climbing Program of South China University of Technology(Completed).

 # Scholarship
 * The Second Prize Scholarship, 2020.10
 * The Second Prize of Goodix Technology Scholarship, 2018.12